-In a college nutrition class I took back in the 90s, I overheard a classmate boasting to a small group about how she only ate fat-free food.
-Most of America was still in the clutches of the fat-free craze, and my classmate’s views weren’t at all uncommon.
-Dietary fat was being blamed for heart disease, obesity, diabetes, and many other impairments of health.
-But instinctively, I thought that banning fat was a bad idea—I just didn’t have the facts to back up my theory.
-Now, a decade later, research is proving my hunch—that some types of fat can actually prevent disease and improve health.
+Back in the 90s, most of America was still in the clutches of the fat-free craze.
+Dietary fat was being blamed for heart disease, obesity, diabetes and many other impairments of health.
+Today, research has shown that some types of fat can actually prevent disease and improve health.
 The key lies in a general understanding of fats, and in knowing which fats to emphasize in your diet.|

 The Fat Family Tree